Preconditioned Chebyshev BiCG for parameterized linear systems: Simulation of a parameterized Helmholtz equation

-Our experiments show that the preconditioned BiCG method leads to an accurate approximation of the linear system corresponding to a discretization of \eqref{pde} for values of the parameter $\mu$ chosen close to the target parameter $\sigma$, and one execution of Algorithm~\ref{alg:MCBiCG} leads to a large variety of solution approximations.
-More specifically, after the algorithm has been run once, each approximation corresponding to a value of $\mu$ on a given interval can be obtained from scalar and vector computations and one additional application of the preconditioner.
+Our experiments show that the preconditioned BiCG method leads to an accurate approximation of the linear system corresponding to a discretization of \eqref{pde} for values of the parameter $\mu$ close to the target parameter $\sigma$, and one execution of the Exact Algorithm~\ref{alg:MCBiCG} leads to a large variety of solution approximations.
+Specifically, as the algorithm is run to solve the seed system \eqref{seed}, each additional approximation corresponding to values of the parameter $\mu_l$, $l=1,\ldots,k$, is updated using only scalar operations and vector additions.
+Before each of the approximates to \eqref{our-problem} is returned, a final application of the preconditioner is performed.
+The basis for the Krylov subspace \eqref{krylov-subspace} does not need to be stored if the values of the parameter $\mu$ are determined in advance.

 The simulation visualized in Figure~\ref{fig1a} gives access to the solutions corresponding to all values of $\mu \in [6,9]$, though we visualize just four of these.
-Analogously, the simulation shown in Figure~\ref{fig3a} provides all solutions corresponding to $\mu \in [10.5,12]$.
+Analogously, the simulations shown in Figure~\ref{fig3a} and Figure~\ref{figg3ba} provide all solutions corresponding to $\mu \in [10.5,12]$.
 Note, the relative residual norms of the approximate solutions are all below a prescribed tolerance.

-In Figure~\ref{fig1b} and Figure~\ref{fig3b}, we see the benefit of the short-term recurrence property of Algorithm~\ref{alg:MCBiCG}, i.e., the roughly constant cost of each iteration.
+In Figure~\ref{fig1b}, Figure~\ref{fig3b}, and Figure~\ref{figg3bb}, we see the benefit of the short-term recurrence property of the Exact Algorithm~\ref{alg:MCBiCG}, i.e., the roughly constant cost of each iteration.
 Specifically, we plot the relative residual norm in terms of CPU seconds, where we measure CPU time after the precomputation steps.
-This feature is especially useful for simulations which require many iterations until convergence and is not present in methods requiring a separate orthogonalization procedure, e.g., GMRES and the full orthogonal method.
+This feature is especially useful for simulations which require many iterations until convergence and is not present in methods with a long-term recurrence, e.g., GMRES and the full orthogonal method (FOM).
+Note, though one execution of the Exact Algorithm~\ref{alg:MCBiCG} gives approximations for many different values of $\mu$, each convergence curve here corresponds to a separate run.